mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Disentangled Representation learning

+1. Zamir, Amir R., Alexander Sax, William Shen, Leonidas J. Guibas, Jitendra Malik, and Silvio Savarese.
+"Taskonomy: Disentangling task transfer learning."
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 3712-3722.
+2018.
+  - Encoder decoder (VAE) set up for different self-supervised pretext tasks and experimentation  on the transfer learning.
+  - Provide a good benchmark to transfer one task learning to other tasks. [relationship among tasks]
+  - Provided their own dataset

+1. Hu, Jie, Liujuan Cao, Tong Tong, Qixiang Ye, Shengchuan Zhang, Ke Li, Feiyue Huang, Ling Shao, and Rongrong Ji.
+"Architecture disentanglement for deep neural networks."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 672-681.
+2021.

+1. Arjovsky, Martin, Léon Bottou, Ishaan Gulrajani, and David Lopez-Paz.
+"Invariant risk minimization." arXiv preprint arXiv:1907.02893 (2019).

 1. Locatello, Francesco, Stefan Bauer, Mario Lucic, Gunnar Raetsch, Sylvain Gelly, Bernhard Schölkopf, and Olivier Bachem.
 "Challenging common assumptions in the unsupervised learning of disentangled representations."
 In international conference on machine learning, pp. 4114-4124.
 PMLR, 2019.
+  - Requires inductive bias (implicit supervision)
+  - (i) The role of inductive biases and implicit and explicit supervision should be made explicit: unsupervised model selection persists as a key question. (ii) practical benefits of enforcing a specific notion of disentanglement of the learned representations should be demonstrated.

 1. Wang, Tan, Zhongqi Yue, Jianqiang Huang, Qianru Sun, and Hanwang Zhang.
 "Self-Supervised Learning Disentangled Group Representation as Feature." arXiv preprint arXiv:2110.15255 (2021).
   - Higgins definition of disentanglement representation
+  - Group theoretic approach [Learn distinguished matrix for each tasks]

 1. Higgins, Irina, David Amos, David Pfau, Sebastien Racaniere, Loic Matthey, Danilo Rezende, and Alexander Lerchner.
 "Towards a definition of disentangled representations." arXiv preprint arXiv:1812.02230 (2018).
   - Formal *Definition(s)* of the disentangled representation learning